zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

    [Method3](../Methods.md)
 2. Retrieve the SOA RR from all the name servers.
-3. If the SOA serial number is not the same from all the answers received from step 2, then the test fails
+3. If the SOA serial number is not the same from all the answers received from step 2, then
+	3.a.
+Check if the difference is minor (An integer should be added to define what is the minor value)
+	3.b.
+If the difference is greater than the minor value, then the test case fails
+	3.c.
+If the difference is less than or equal to the minor value, then the test is passed

 ### Outcome(s)